 The probiotics slightly decreased the duration of diarrhea.

 However, some studies found probiotics didn’t make that much of a difference.

 Gas and bloating may be one cause of your newborn’s colic.

-Some studies show probiotics may reduce colic symptoms and crying in infants who are breastfed.
+Some studies show probiotics may reduce digestive issues such as colic symptoms and crying in infants who are breastfed.

 But you should discuss with your baby’s pediatrician before offering probiotics to infants younger than six months old.

 One reason is children don’t eat enough fiber to keep their GI tract moving.

 Little ones prefer bland diets, which are very low in fiber-containing leafy green vegetables and whole grains.